20 Things I Thought Mattered Before Having Kids - Baby Chick

 Friendships change over time, and they most certainly go through some changes after kids.
 This isn’t a bad thing.
 It just means we learn to prioritize those who honor, love, and support us through our motherhood journeys.
 Plus, with a busy toddler, a husband who works long hours, and a baby on the way, I hardly have time to keep up with myself.
 Let alone my text messages, and that’s okay.

-14. Never missing out on social functions.
+14. Never Missing out on Social Functions

 Are there nights when I feel like I’m missing out on all the fun I used to have?
 To be honest, not really.
 This is the life I’ve dreamed of.
 I cherish bedtime stories, songs, and snuggles with my daughter.
 Our days with our children pass us by before our eyes.
 I’m more than happy to stay put and soak them up.

-15. Never skipping a gym session.
+15. Never Skipping a Gym Session

-16. Being in control of what’s next in life.
+16. Being in Control of What’s Next in Life

 Becoming a mom has made me realize I cannot control everything.
 As hard as it can be, I need to get comfortable with that reality.
 My birth story with my daughter didn’t go to plan.
 Not in the slightest.
 I became pregnant with our first son seven months postpartum and lost him less than two months later.
 Motherhood comes with challenges and setbacks.
 Letting go of control doesn’t eliminate that, but it sure helps minimize mom guilt.
 Life is too short to be bogged down by that.

-17. A spotless home.
+17. A Spotless Home

 Even as a stay-at-home mom, I struggle to keep up with household duties.
-As soon as the floor is vacuumed, I’m stepping on another handful of Goldfish.
+As soon as the floor is vacuumed, I step on another handful of Goldfish.
 Once the toys are put away and the books are back on the shelf, my daughter wants to take an armful of them outside.
 Let’s not forget the neverending piles of laundry.
 Yet somehow, my house is still the perfect home for my growing family.
 Whether perfectly tidy and pristine or completely torn apart, it’s where we chase each other around for tickle wars and giggles.
-It’s where milestones are met and memories are made alongside the mess.
+It’s where milestones are met, and memories are made alongside the mess.

 Speaking of messes, I can’t be the only one tempted by the thought of purging everything I own to make room for more of the good stuff.
 Having kids makes it easy to accumulate far too many things we don’t need.
 It’s true that children are just as happy with pots and pans.
 And dirt and rocks.
 But more than anything, though, they’re happiest with the people they love.
 If they don’t need anything fancy to thrive in life, neither do I. If we have each other, we really do have it all.

-19. Having all the answers all the time.
+19. Having All the Answers All the Time

 The teacher in me learned to point young minds elsewhere when I couldn’t explain every burning question or curiosity.
 The mom in me is learning to seek out what I need to give my child what she needs.
 Since welcoming her into our world, I’ve learned it’s okay not to always have all the answers.
 Lactation consultants, pediatric gastroenterologists, mom friends who’ve walked the walk before me . . .
 I’m grateful they exist to fill in the gaps I can’t fill on my own.

-20. Validation and approval from others.
+20. Validation and Approval From Others

 Above all else, becoming a mom has given me the wonderful opportunity to step into my power in every aspect.
 I hope it has done the same for you.
 As the keeper of your child(ren), your voice becomes even more paramount.
 Your heart becomes wiser, your instincts become stronger, and you inevitably become attuned to what genuinely matters in life.
 Validation and approval from others?
 They may have mattered before kids, but they aren’t needed anymore.